PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 See note 14 and Appendix II of the obs4MIPs data specifications (https://goo.gl/jVZsQl) for more information regarding registered content, and feel free to ask questions!
 ________________________________________________________________________________________________________

-4) _*Prepare a "download_source_id"*_.
+4) _*Prepare a "download-source_id"*_.
 We strive for all obs4MIPs products to clearly identify the origins of the data.
 The way this is currently done is to prepare a simple [json](https://www.json.org/json-en.html) file that traps basic information.
 (As with the management of CMIP metadata, obs4MIPs metadata is managed in json files).
-[An example download_source_id.json](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/demo/rss-PRW-v07r01_RetrievedInfo.json) file is provided with this demo.
+[An example download-source_id.json](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/demo/rss-PRW-v07r01_RetrievedInfo.json) file is provided with this demo.
 The simplest thing to do is to save this file, rename it, and replace the demo content with the relevant information for a new source_id or dataset.

-) _*Prepare input table for running CMOR*_
+Typically, this involves only making changes to the following attributes:  "contact", "grid", "grid_label", "institution_id", "nominal_resolution", "references", "outpath", "source_id", "title", "variant_info" and "variant_label".

+5) _*Prepare input table for running CMOR*_.
+[An example input table](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/demo/RSS_prw_v07r01.json).
+As with the download-source_id, the simplest thing to do is to save this file, rename it, and replace the demo content with the relevant information for a new source_id or dataset.
+Typically, this involves only making changes to the following attributes:  "contact", "grid", "grid_label", "institution_id", "nominal_resolution", "references", "outpath", "source_id", "title", "variant_info" and "variant_label".

+6)_*Prepare python script for reading in data an writing with CMOR._*